iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 Forces the visual cue to be cleared.
 It is to be called in extreme cases.

 ## Events
+Notice that following events are performed for *each* node that is collapsed/expanded.
+Also, notice that any post-processing layout is performed *after* the event.

 `cy.nodes().on("expandcollapse.beforecollapse", function(event) { var node = this; ... })` Triggered before a node is collapsed

 `cy.nodes().on("expandcollapse.aftercollapse", function(event) { var node = this; ... })` Triggered after a node is collapsed